Rise-Vision/monitoring-filter/README.md

 ## Introduction

 The Monitoring Filter is a servlet filter implemented to be use within your Google App Engine application.
-When it is enabled in you GAE app, it will intercepts all the request, get specific information from it then record a log entry with the extracted information.
+When it is enabled in you GAE app, it will intercept all the requests, get specific information from them then record a log entry with the extracted information.

 The currently version has been implemented to get the GAE client id OAuth token and the username for logged in users